leElvyn/boat-mc/README.md

 # boat-mc

-This project is in ultra-early developpement phase, where it basically is just a concept.
+This project is in ultra-early development phase, where it basically is just a concept.

 <p align="center">
   <img width="460" height="300" src="https://github.com/leElvyn/boat-mc/blob/main/images/logo.png">